UCalgary campus EEL building

 Permanent Residence (PR) appointments are not available

-Starting in January 2023, permanent residence advising appointments will no longer be available.
-Students are encouraged to attend permanent residence information sessions provided throughout the new year to learn about permanent residence pathways for international students.
+International students are encouraged to attend the permanent residence information sessions offered throughout the year to learn about available PR pathways and options.

 Applying for Permanent Residency